Zechariah Lesson 1

 Who at that time would have thought that group had any significance?
 Who at that time would have thought that it was that group who would eventually usher in a kingdom that would sweep aside all of the kingdoms of this earth?

-Did even that group of outcasts see that themselves?
+Did that group of outcasts see any of that themselves?
 Did they see themselves as God saw them?
-Did they understand their importance in the plan of God?
+Did they understand their vital importance in the plan of God?

-And perhaps we too need our eyes opened.
+And perhaps we, too, sometimes need our eyes opened.
 Do we see ourselves as God sees us?
-Do we understand our own importance and our own significance?
-If not, Zechariah can open our eyes as well.
+Do we understand our own importance and our own significance in God's plan?
+If not, perhaps Zechariah can open our eyes as well.

 For another answer to the question of why the book was written, we should consider what Jerusalem was like at this time.
 Jerusalem at this time was a picture of utter gloom.
-The walls of the city were a mere pile of rubble.
+The walls of the city were just a pile of rubble.
 The once magnificent temple of Solomon was devastated beyond recognition.
-The former exiles were surrounded by angry opponents who threatened them with warlike derision at every move they made.
+The former exiles were surrounded by angry opponents who threatened them and ridiculed them at every move they made and were working behind their backs to frustrate all of their plans.

 What did the people of Zechariah's day need to hear?
 They needed encouragement.
 They needed to know that God had not forgotten them and would never forget his faithful people.
 They needed a glimpse of what was coming for the people of God.
-They needed to see Jesus, and Zechariah (more than any other prophet save Isaiah) lifts the curtain to show the people their coming Messiah.
+They needed to see Jesus.
+And Zechariah (more than any other prophet except Isaiah) lifts the spiritual curtain to show the people their coming Messiah.

 If our interpretation of Zechariah would not have provided such answers and such encouragement to its initial readers, then our interpretation is wrong.
 We will have turned left when we should have turned right.
 If our view of this book is that it speaks entirely about an age separated 2500 years (and counting) from its initial readers, then our view is wrong.